 Take this photo of a dog flying.
 We all know that dogs cannot fly, but they can hover other objects like in this photo.

 How did I do this?
-And no it’s no PhotoShop.
+And no it’s not PhotoShop.
 I have not own PhotoShop since Photoshop CS5 and that was 2013 or 2014.

 - A fast running dog.